 COMP AQ

-Article 43a (> )
+Article 43a (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Transparency of decisions adopted by the Board of Supervisors

 Notwithstanding Article 70, within at most six weeks from the date of a meeting of the Board of Supervisors, the Authority shall, at the minimum, provide the European Parliament with a comprehensive and meaningful record of the proceedings of that meeting of the Board of Supervisors that enables a full understanding of the discussions, including an annotated list of decisions.
 (164 Balz, Berès)